DGretta/Music/semi-modular/soma_pulsar_23_guide.md

 ### **23 Main Modules + 13 Auxiliary Units:**
 - **4 Sound Generators:** Bass drum, kick, snare, hi-hat (each with completely different synthesis architectures)
+  - **Why Four Different Architectures:** Most drum machines use the same synthesis engine for all sounds, just with different parameter settings.
+Pulsar-23's bass drum, kick, snare, and hi-hat each use fundamentally DIFFERENT synthesis approaches - different oscillator types, different envelope shapes, different modulation routing.
+This means each sound has its own unique character that can't be replicated by the others.
+The bass drum excels at sub-bass, the kick at mid-range punch, the snare at complex harmonics, the hi-hat at noise-based textures.
+This architectural diversity is why Pulsar sounds richer than drum machines with unified voice architecture.

 - **4 Looper-Recorders:** Capture and replay rhythmic patterns with CV control
+  - **Why Four Separate Loopers Instead of One Multi-Track:** This is key to Pulsar's organismic approach.
+Each looper can record different length loops, run at different speeds (via CV control), and be started/stopped independently.
+This creates **polyrhythmic potential** where Loop 1 might be 4 beats, Loop 2 is 3 beats, Loop 3 is 5 beats - all running simultaneously and phasing against each other.
+One multi-track looper would force everything into the same timeline.
+Four independent loopers create living, breathing polyrhythmic ecosystems.
+  - **How They Interact with Clock:** Loopers record in real-time but playback is CV-controllable.
+You can record at one tempo, then speed up or slow down playback via voltage control.
+This means your recorded pattern becomes a **flexible rhythmic element** that can adapt to changing musical contexts.
+  - **What Goes Wrong:** Recording loops that are too long eats memory quickly (finite recording time per looper).
+Loops of very different lengths can create chaotic polyrhythms that lose musical coherence.
+Users often record expecting precise tempo lock but get organic drift - this is intentional SOMA design.
+If you want metronomic precision, use MIDI; if you want organic evolution, embrace the looper drift.

 - **Clock Generator + Dividers:** Master timing with multiple subdivisions
 - **Controlled Chaos Generator:** Organic randomness for evolving patterns
 - **LFO + Sample & Hold:** Modulation sources that can also serve as sound generators